 3. The teaching competence of high school Mathematics teachers was rated as outstanding, reflecting their high proficiency across key performance indicators.

-4. Significant moderate correlations were identified between work well-being and cultural intelligence, work well-being and teaching competence and cultural intelligence and teaching competence.
+4. Significant moderate correlations were identified between work well-being and cultural intelligence, work well-being and teaching competence, and cultural intelligence and teaching competence.

 5. Cultural intelligence was found to partially mediate the relationship between work well-being and teaching competence, indicating that it plays a meaningful role in enhancing the effect of well-being on teaching effectiveness.